choam2426/letsbuildacompiler-kor/TUTORIAL.md

 `$loopvar1` and `$looplimit1` are used for a single emitted FOR loop. `X`, `Y` and `Z` are some variable names for the input code to use.
-I had to hack this together in the test harness becase the language our tutorial is handling doesn't have any notion of variable declarations yet, and WASM requires us to pre-declare locals at the top of the function.
+I had to hack this together in the test harness because the language our tutorial is handling doesn't have any notion of variable declarations yet, and WASM requires us to pre-declare locals at the top of the function.
 I expect this won't be necessary in future parts of the tutorial, once variable declarations and procedures are covered.

-Finally, there are some bugs in the original tutorial our code works aroud;
+Finally, there are some bugs in the original tutorial our code works around;
-for example, the `Factor` procedure in the tutorial should invoke `BoolExpression` after `Match('(')`, not `Expression` (the BNF presented by the tutorial is actually coorect, but the code isn't).
+for example, the `Factor` procedure in the tutorial should invoke `BoolExpression` after `Match('(')`, not `Expression` (the BNF presented by the tutorial is actually correct, but the code isn't).

 Also, in the original tutorial `TO` is not matched in the FOR loop (probably because it's not single-character), so we omit it too.